koltyakov/cpass/README.md

 ## Comments

-This module is not to a real security.
+This module is not for a real security purposes.
 Just for 'dummy hackers' secure and minifying risks of any password storage in a plain form.

-Once encoded, the password secured form can be decoded only on the same machine.
+Once encoded, the password secured form can be decoded only on the same machine, but the logic behind this is very straightforward.